wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 ---
 title: "Using Cart Data with WooGraphQL"
-description: "Learn how to retrieve and utilize cart data in your headless WooCommerce application with WooGraphQL and WPGraphQL, enabling seamless shopping experiences for your customers."
+description: "Learn how to retrieve and utilize cart data in your headless WooCommerce application with WPGraphQL for WooCommerce and WPGraphQL, enabling seamless shopping experiences for your customers."
 keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, cart data, headless, shopping experience"
 author: "Geoff Taylor"
 ---